protean-onion/icris-ocr/README.md

 Despite the autor's optimization efforts, the computational nature of the project makes the process very time consuming.
 The project can be implemented in a lower language such as C in the future for improved performance.

+## References

+This project makes liberal usage of the algorithms shared by Doctor Adrian Rosebrock on his [website](https://www.pyimagesearch.com).

-##
+## License

 This project has been distributed under the [MIT](https://github.com/adityaverma415/icris_ocr/edit/master/LICENSE.txt) license.

-## References

-This project makes heavy usage of the algorithms shared by Doctor Adrian Rosebrock on his [website](https://www.pyimagesearch.com).